-Want to know more on motor insurance and commercial vehicle finance?
+Want to know more on Auto Insurance?
 We at IndianMoney.com will make it easy for you.
 Just give us a missed call on 022 6181 6111 to explore our unique Free Advisory Service.
 IndianMoney.com is not a seller of any financial products.
-We only provide FREE financial advice / education to ensure that you are not mis-guided while buying any kind of financial products.
+We only provide FREE financial advice/education to ensure that you are not misguided while buying any kind of financial products.

-Let's understand what is a third party motor insurance plan.
+What is a third party motor insurance plan?

 So what is a third party motor insurance plan?
 If you avail a third party motor insurance plan, the insurer enters into an agreement with you to compensate, on a legal liability (if you are sued in a court of law), on death of an unrelated party/bodily injuries/damage to a third party property, while driving your car.